whistledev411/solana-trading-bot/Design.md

         reduce holding
 ```

-The below algorithm will use a continuous stream of data for a particular asset:
+Selected asset will be continuously listened on for updated data:
 ```
 func price_listener(asset):
   for price of incoming prices until asset is removed: